YousefAhmedHesham/ROS_Training_Summer_24/README.md

-# TurtleBot3 Navigation with ROS
+# TurtleBot3 Navigation

 ## Overview

-This repository contains the implementation of a TurtleBot3 controller using ROS (Robot Operating System).
-The project allows the TurtleBot3 robot to navigate autonomously to specified coordinates on a map using ROS's `move_base` package.

-## Features
+This project allows you to control a TurtleBot3 robot in a Gazebo simulation environment and navigate it to a specific goal.

 - **Goal Navigation**: The robot can move to a specified goal position using the `move_base` action server.
 - **User Input**: The x and y coordinates of the goal can be specified by the user through the command line.